 Here’s How you Make it

 - Get out a large skillet (large enough to hold the entire dish) and, over medium-high heat, cook the ground pork until browned all over.
 Make sure to break up the pork as it’s cooking to avoid having large chunks of cooked meat.
+(Alternately, you could use leftover grilled or roasted pork tenderloin in this dish).

 - Take the cooked pork out of the skillet and place it in a covered dish to keep warm for the time being.